 One of the more popular — and eminently safer — places to ride a bike in Munich is the Englischer Garten (or “English Garden” for you twits).
 With almost 50 miles of trails, it’s one of the largest urban parks in the world.

 We walked around inside a bit and saw the man-made waterfall, but somehow completely missed the freaking 7,000-seat beer garden!
 Luckily, we had already managed to hit two of the Top Ten beer gardens: the Viktualienmarkt and Augustiner Keller.

 The beer garden is such a quintessential German experience that it’s hard to believe that they’ve only been around for two hundred years.
 In 1812, Bavaria’s royal booze-hound, King Maximilian Joseph I, decreed that both beer and food could be served together, forever blurring the line between bars and restaurants.

 As such, the German beer garden is the direct descendant of such fine establishments as Hooters (Thanks, Max!).
 Truly, beer gardens are one of Germany’s finest traditions.
 And they almost entirely make up for the whole lederhosen thing.
 I said, almost.

+Over the course of our whirlwind three-day stay in Munich/München, we found a lot to like about the place.
 The people couldn’t have been nicer — nobody once gave us crap about not speaking their needlessly long-winded tongue-twister of a language.
 The food was amazingly good considering it was predominantly sausage-based.
 The beer was top-notch (we certainly drank enough of it to know for sure).
 And the city itself was beautiful, inviting, and yet surprisingly absent of vomit and urine.

 All in all, I’d have to highly recommend the place.
 Everyone should visit the city of München, Germany — even if you’re not on a business trip.